-Begins January 24th.
 Come together and get to know other families in NGC through some competition.
 Games will vary from various strategy games.
-This group will meet on the fourth Wednesday of each month.
-6:45-8:15pm.
+This group meets Thursdays from 6:45-8:15pm.
 No need to bring anything!
 The leaders of this group love board games and are great at explaining them.
-Childcare provided!

 A group designed for Christian fellowship with other women sharing a mutual love of crafts.
 Each lady is encouraged to bring a treat to share and their favorite project to work on.
 It’s a great opportunity to get out of the house, away from kids, and to connect with other ladies sharing similar interests and Godly values in our area.
 1st Friday of each month, 6pm–12am.
 Room 202.
 No Childcare Provided.

 Connect with others for fun adventures & activities on a monthly basis.
 Adventures include indoor & outdoor activities such as escape rooms, bowling, indoor skydiving, stand-up paddle boarding, mountain biking & hiking.
-June's activity will be a stand up paddle board or kayak outing at Lacamas and Round Lake.
+July's activity will be a stand up paddle board or kayak outing at Lacamas and Round Lake.

 Join us in the NGC Gym as we enjoy the game of volleyball together.